system76/docs/_articles/ar-sandbox.md

 sudo apt-get install arsandbox
 ```

-- Find out what your user-name is by running this command in the terminal:
+- Find out what your username is by running this command in the terminal:

 ```
 whoami